boundlessgeo/geodroid-server/docs/source/installation.rst

 Running
 ^^^^^^^^^

-After installation, a Boundless Android Server application will be available on your device.
+After installation, a Boundless Server for Android application will be available on your device.
 Locate the application icon on the home screen:

 .. figure:: /img/icon.png

-   Boundless Android Server icon
+   Boundless Server for Android icon

 When started, there will be a slider to turn the Server on or of in the upper right-hand corner of the screen.
 Toggle the "OFFLINE" button, upon successful start the button should change to green and read  to "ONLINE".